If you’ve been searching for the best ever guacamole recipe, look no further! This is hands down the best recipe for fresh, healthy guacamole!

 - Keep your guac fresh and prevent browning.
 Like an apple, avocados will begin to brown almost immediately as they oxidize when they are exposed to air.
 There are a few different ways to store your guacamole dip to keep it from browning on top.
 My favorite method is simple placing some plastic wrap on top and pressing it tightly on top of the guacamole, making sure all of the guac is touching the plastic wrap.
 You can also pour a little water on top of the plastic to keep it from lifting.
 To keep your guac bright green while serving, insert an avocado pit or a chunk of onion into the guac.

-- Is it safe to eat guacamole after it turns brown?
 Yes!
 It’s safe to eat for up to three days after preparing your guacamole.
 Just scrape the brown layer off and enjoy!

 Wondering what to top with this delicious fresh guacamole?
 Try these great Mexican recipes: